acerempel/threedots-ca/content/introduction.md

 [Haskell]: https://haskell.org "The Haskell programming language"
 [Subreply]: https://subreply.com/threedots

+<h2>About this website</h2>

-<b>Why “three dots”?</b> Because three dots is the visual form of the ellipsis (‘…’), and
+<b>Why is it called “three dots”?</b> Because three dots is the visual form of the ellipsis (‘…’), and
 I am an elliptical man.

-<h2 class="semibold fs-5-4 mt-3-4 mb-1-2">About this website</h2>
+<b>Why have a website?
+Why write a blog?</b> I don't know.
+I like having
+my own corner of the internet where I can experiment with prose and fiddle with stylesheets.
+Some people are good at making their bedrooms or living rooms into nice spaces that bring them comfort, look lovely, display things they value, and tell visitors something about themselves.
+I'm not so good at that in real life, but my website is the fruit of my hope to create something analogous for myself on the internet.
+If only I could actually bring my guests some sparkling water!

-I post new content highly irregularly.
+I post new content <em>highly</em> irregularly.
 Blog posts are dated by when I <em>originally</em> composed their content.
-This date may be months or years earlier than when the post appears here—I often post backdated items that I had written as a note to myself much earlier.
+This date may be months or years earlier than when the post appears here; I often post backdated items that I had written down somewhere else much earlier.

-On the technical side, the website consists of statically generated HTML (and some CSS, written by hand with the assistance of Sass), hosted with GitHub Pages.
+On the technical side, the website consists of statically generated HTML (and some handwritten CSS), hosted with GitHub Pages.
 The HTML is generated with [Eleventy](https://eleventy.dev).